|Multi Request||FOIA contracts|

 This letter is a formal Freedom of Information Act request for the following records.

-This request covers every Department of Treasury component, including component agencies, departments, offices, OIGs, etc., that has a Chief FOIA Officer, Chief Privacy Officer, or substantially equivalent position.
+This request covers every U.S. Office of Management and Budget component, including component agencies, departments, offices, OIGs, etc., that has a Chief FOIA Officer, Chief Privacy Officer, or substantially equivalent position.
 See "# Forwarding; multi-agency / multi-component records" below.

 Please note that this request imposes an affirmative obligation to take immediate steps to preserve responsive records against spoliation, including both any automated or routine record deletion and any act by an employee to delete such records.